 Participants can join Nextiva conference calls regardless of whether or not they are current Nextiva users.
 Participants can dial into the conference via a mobile device, softphone, or VoIP desk phone.
 Conference calls are protected with a PIN password.
 Users can join conference calls in one click from the Nextiva desktop/mobile app.

-Call moderator controls include the ability to mute/unmute, lock/unlock, end the call, hear the number of participants and their names through a roll call, add new participants, and turn on “lecture mode” to automatically mute all participants except the moderator.
+Call moderator controls to include the ability to mute/unmute, lock/unlock, end the call, hear the number of participants and their names through a roll call, add new participants, and turn on “lecture mode” to automatically mute all participants except the moderator.

 Vonage offers an audio conference bridge for up to 30 internal or external participants in a conference call.
 Conference calls can be accessed via a Direct Inward Dialing (DID) number with a PIN, or within the Vonage dashboard.